-Pediocactus is a genus of cacti that include some of the smallest cacti in the United States, growing mostly in north Arizona and Utah.
-Eight of the nine species are rare and most occur in very localized areas, sometimes of just a few square miles.
-Pediocatus simpsonii is the most widespread and extremely cold hardy.
+Pediocactus is a genus of cacti that includes some of the most miniature cacti in the United States, mainly growing in north Arizona and Utah.
+Eight of the nine species are rare, and most occur in very localized areas, sometimes just a few square miles.
+Pediocactus simpsonii is the most widespread and extremely cold hardy.

-The genus name comes from Greek "pedion", meaning "plain", after the Great Plains of the United States where the plants are found.
-Species of this genus are referred to as Hedgehog Cacti, though that name is also applied to plants from the genera Echinocereus. and Echinopsis.
-They may also be referred to as Pincushion Cacti, a common name which is also applied to other genera.
+The generic name comes from the Greek "pedion," meaning "plain," after the Great Plains of the United States, where the plants are found.
+The species are referred to as Hedgehog Cacti, though that name is also applied to Echinocereus and Echinopsis.
+They may also be called Pincushion Cacti, a common name that is also applied to other genera.

-These plants are often the prize of collectors who can grow them as they typically prove challenging in cultivation, often grafted.
-The species are usually solitary, small, up to 3.2 inches (8 cm) tall, globose plants with tubercles and small spines.
+These cacti are often the prize of collectors who can grow them as they typically prove challenging in cultivation, often grafted.
+They are small, globose with tubercles and small spines, usually solitary, up to 3.2 inches (8 cm) tall.
 The spines vary and may be dense or almost non-existent.
-The flowers arise from the top of the stem and may be pink, white or yellow.
-Fruit is somewhat fleshy, drying with age and dehiscent.
+Flowers arise from the top of the stem and may be pink, white, or yellow.
+Fruits are somewhat fleshy, drying with age and dehiscent.

 Growing Conditions and General Care

-Pediocactus are difficult to grow on their own roots and are cultivated only by skilled and experienced cactus growers.
-The growing medium needs to be porous so it can drain well and dry out completely.
-It does best in partial shade and it need protection from the sun during the hottest part of the summer.
+Pediocactus are difficult to grow on their own roots.
+Therefore, they are cultivated only by skilled and experienced cactus growers.
+The growing medium needs to be porous to drain well and dry out completely.
+They do best in partial shade and need protection from the sun during the hottest part of the summer.

-They don't like high temperature and humidity levels in greenhouses.
-This cacti should be placed in a well-ventilated position.
-They like "wind".
-Water them moderately from spring to fall and let dry out between waterings.
-The rest of the year keep them in dormancy.
+These cacti do not like high temperature and humidity levels in greenhouses.
+They like "wind" and should be placed in a well-ventilated position.
+Water them moderately from spring to fall and let the soil dry out between waterings.
+The rest of the year, keep them in dormancy.

-The flowers buds stay dormant on the plant apex all winter.
+The flower buds stay dormant on the plant apex all winter.
 They will open in spring when the temperatures rise.
-To avoid any damage to flower buds, the grafted plants should not be let to completely dry out.
-Some light watering in winter is useful for keeping the flowers hydrated and healthy.
+To avoid any damage to flower buds, the grafted plants should not be let dry out completely.
+Light watering in winter is useful for keeping the flowers hydrated and healthy.

-It can be propagated from seeds.
-Pediocactus seeds can take several years to germinate.
+Pediocactus can be propagated from seeds.
+However, its seeds can take several years to germinate.
 Seedlings do not grow well either, and some of them die.
-For this reason plants are frequently grafted.
+For this reason, plants are frequently grafted.